 Mid back pain (thoracic pain) is very common throughout life.
 Most of us can expect to experience mid back pain at some point during our lives.
 Pain in the mid-back, also known as the thoracic spine, is typically from a joint or muscle problem; however, it can be associated with more serious problems.
 For this reason, just like neck or low back, intense or persistent thoracic pain should be investigated by a medical doctor, chiropractor or physiotherapist.

-Mid back epidemiology
+Mid back pain epidemiology

 Mid back pain causes

-The mid and upper back comprise many anatomical structures such as muscles, bones, joints, nerves, intervertebral discs and even our internal organs.
+The mid and upper back comprise many anatomical structures such as muscles, bones, joints, nerves, intervertebral discs and even referral from internal organs.
 Therefore, pain arising from these areas can be caused by a multitude of conditions.
 The term mid and upper back pain is very unspecific.
 Broadly speaking, mid and upper back pain can be caused by the following categories: